 Daniel Ambinder, MD

-Daniel Ambinder @Dr_DanMD is a cardiology fellow at the Johns Hopkins Hospital.
-He completed his medical school at University of Maryland School of Medicine and had a blast completing residency in the Osler Program at Johns Hopkins Hospital where he also completed his general cardiology fellowship.
+Daniel Ambinder @Dr_DanMD is an interventional/structural cardiology fellow at the Johns Hopkins Hospital.
+He received his medical degree from the University of Maryland School of Medicine and had a blast completing residency in the Osler Program at Johns Hopkins Hospital where he also completed his general cardiology fellowship.

 He is active on #CardioTwitter and is an assistant social media editor for @circAHA and @hopkinsheart.